windiceio/changelog/README.md

 ## [18.06.2019]

 **New:**
-- Added parter level in affiliate statistic
+- Added partner level in affiliate statistic
-- Added parter percent in affiliate statistic
+- Added partner percent in affiliate statistic

 **Change:**
 - Promo messages design on chat